BooLTonian/DanzylvaniaLaws/Consitution.md

 All Citizens are responsible, respective to their abilities, for the following duties:
 3.2.1.
 Duty of protecting the Nation’s sovereignty.
 3.2.2.
 Duty of confidentiality regarding sensitive information.
-### Article 3 - Citizen Criterion
-Requirements to gain and maintain citizenship:
-3.3.1.
-Citizenship may only be granted by decree through the Ecclesia.
-3.3.2.
-New Citizens may not hold public offices in any other nation.
-3.3.3.
-Citizens are required to attend Assembly at least once a month.
 # 4. Ecclesia
 The Assembly of Citizens acting as the decision-making body of Transylvania.
 ### Article 1 - Assembly procedures